-The OT team at St Joseph’s Specialist School & College work with education and care staff and parents to develop the skills of the students so they can achieve as much as possible both independently and with help.
+The team work closely with education, care staff and families to develop the skills of the students in a wide range of environments, so they can achieve as much as possible both independently and with help.

+This involves formal and informal assessment by the Occupational Therapists on a variety of skills including fine motor skills, visual perceptual skills, co-ordination, sensory processing and self-help skills.
 A programme is then set up with achievable aims and objectives to enable the student to develop their skills.
 This may involve individual therapy, group or classroom activities.

-Progress reports are sent regularly via the School / Home link book, OT reports or annual review meetings.
-The OT is also always available to discuss programme progress with parents.
+Occupational therapists attend and contribute to EHCP, LAC, CIN and Annual Review meetings.
+Progress reports are sent regularly via the School, Occupational Therapy reports, CIN or Annual Review meetings.
+The Occupational Therapist is also available to discuss programme progress with parents.